yogingale/quotes-maker-app/README.md

-## Caption Maker AI
+## Quotes Maker AI

 ### Features

-- Create captions based on image and moods.
+- Create quotes based on image and moods.
 - Custom and Google Signup/Login added

 ### Deployment

-If you push on dev branch site will be deployed on https://caption-maker-app-dev.herokuapp.com/ and https://dev.captionmaker.live
+Commit on master branch deploys the site on https://quotes-maker.com
-Pushing changes on master deploys the site on https://caption-maker-app.herokuapp.com/ and https://www.captionmaker.live
+Commit on dev branch deploys the site on https://dev.quotes-maker.com

 ### Backend
 DB - Mongo